- College Information

 Students who complete the associate degree program in nursing will develop the necessary knowledge and skills essential to the function of registered nurses in the direct care of clients.
 Students will be able to 1) demonstrate and foster high standards of nursing practice; 2) provide competent and safe care in a variety of settings to individuals or groups of patients with diverse self-care needs across the life span by utilizing the nursing process for knowledgeable decision-making and judgment based on critical thinking, clinical competence, collaboration and accountability, and 3) demonstrate management skills in providing care to individuals and groups of patients with diverse needs.

 The nursing program is approved by the California Board of Registered Nursing and received national accreditation from the Accreditation Commission For Education in Nursing, Inc (formerly known as the National League for Nursing AC.)
 Upon completion of the Associate Degree program in Nursing , students will be eligible to take the NCLEX-RN examination leading to licensure as a Registered Nurse.
 The student must have fulfilled all requirements as defined by the California State Board of Registered Nursing.
 Students who choose not to complete the degree requirements are eligible to take the NCLEX-RN licensing examination after completion of content required for licensure.
 Please be advised that not all states recognize registered nurses who choose this option.
 Please contact the ADN program director for additional information.

 Degrees and Certificates Offered

 Ventura College offers a two year associate degree in nursing (ADN) through the School of Nursing and Allied Health.
 Learning opportunities consistent with the requirements of the California Board of Registered Nursing are provided and are based on our program's philosophy and objectives.
 The Associate Degree Nursing program is approved by the Board of Registered Nursing(BRN).
 As of August, 2013 the program has gained national accreditation from the Accreditation Commission for Education in Nursing (ACEN).
-Accreditation by the NLN is an independent choice by Ventura College and validates that the nursing program meets higher standards of nursing education.
+Accreditation by the ACEN is an independent choice by Ventura College and validates that the nursing program meets higher standards of nursing education.
 Nursing is a vocational program leading to completion of an associate degree, to licensure and /or to transfer.